 For a facial exfoliant, you can make some paste out of baking soda and water or even some oats mixed with honey.
 These 2 last recipes are softer for those with sensitive skin.

 You can also find some in bulk in certain zero waste grocery stores or buy some without toxic ingredients in any natural food stores.
 We also like those in cardboard packaging from the brand Attitude.

 We use plain jojoba oil.
 You could use any other oil of your choice, just make sure you consider your skin type.
 I also find that limestone liniment oleo works like a charm since it’s oil based.

 According to your skin type, you could make your own cream with the following recipe and personalize it.
 The important thing to keep in mind is to have a product that suits you, not 10!
 Simplify your skin routine by choosing a cream or serum to your liking, made of healthy and environmentally friendly ingredients.
 Many local businesses have fantastic products that are non-toxic, like BKIND.
 We also like the ones offered by the Quebec brand Omy (made with vegan ingredients!).

 Toothpaste and toothbrush

 There are many recipes for toothpaste online, but we really love the mint one from Rose-Citron, which is available in bulk.
 Did you know that there are over 4,9 million toothbrushes that are thrown away each year?!
 This small change can make a significant impact today!
-Use a biodegradable bamboo toothbrush (now available in any pharmacy.)
+Use a compostable bamboo toothbrush (now also available in pharmacies).